millerman86/vschool-assignments/module-5/thing-finder/README.md

+# ATTENTION!!

+This is an assignment that I did on my own.
+I came up with the answers by myself and did not copy any videos.
+If you are a recruiter and looking at this, this demonstrates more of my skills than other pages in this module

 # Thing Finder

 Choose a thing/noun of any kind, then write an express server with a GET route that sends back an array of that thing. <input type="checkbox" checked>